Last Updated: 7/25/23 | July 25th, 2023

 Of course, travel insurance generally includes medical evacuation insurance, but travel insurance is specifically designed to protect travelers from financial loss in the event of trip interruptions and cancelations, as well as injuries while abroad.

-Cut yourself on a rock while hiking?
+Sprained your ankle while hiking?
 Travel insurance will help.